MileHacker Logo

 • Inquire with your lodging about emergency exits and procedures.

-• Monitor local news and weather forecasts, especially during hurricane season.
+• Monitor local news and weather forecasts, especially during the season for hurricanes.

 • Follow instructions from local authorities.